dbmi-pitt/SocialMediaDataScience/README.md

 If you are a student, work with your instructor to ensure that they create an appropriate account and invite you to the resulting organization.

-## 2. Create a github or gitlab account
+## 3. Create a github or gitlab account

 [Github](https://www.Github.com) and [GitLab](https://www.gitlab.com) are two popular community sites based on the Git source-code control system.
 We're going to use Git to create your own local copy of these modules, and to store any changes.
 We'll tell you a bit about it here, but there's much more to learn -  for more information on Git, see [git-scm.com](https://git-scm.com/).

 For now, go to either [Github](https://www.Github.com) or [GitLab](https://www.gitlab.com) and create an account.
 Remember your account name.

-## 3. Create a new repository in your GitHub or GitLab.com
+## 4. Create a new repository in your GitHub or GitLab.com

 The Jupyter notebook exercises for these models are contained in a GitHub repository - a collection of related files managed using the Git source code control system.
 To do your work for these modules, you will need your own personal copy of this repository, stored in your GitHub or GitLab account.
 Below, we give different descriptions for GitHub and GitLab.

-### 3.1 If you are using GitHub
+### 4.1 If you are using GitHub

 To do this in GitHub will require three browser windows:

 1. The first should be point at the GitHub.com repository that this file is in.
 You're probably on that page right now as you read this file.
-2. The second should be on your GitHub home page.
-3. The second window should be on your Jupyter notebook home page.
+2. The second window should be on your Jupyter notebook or JupyterLab home page.

 Once this is setup, we can go to work.

-1. In the window on your GitHub home page, to to the "+" sign on the upper-right and select "New Repository".
-Type in the name "SocialMediaDataScience", mark the repository as "private", and hit "Create repository".
-This will take you to another page.
-Most of this page can be ignored, but there will be a link toward the top of the page listed under "Quick setup".
-Make a note of this link.
-For more detailed information on creating GitHub reositories, see [Creating a new repository](https://help.github.com/articles/creating-a-new-repository/).
+1. In the window on your GitHub repository page, press the "fork" button, found just below your avatar and user name in the title bar.
+It will ask you "Where should we fork this repository?".
+Choose the selection corresponding to your GitHub user name.
+The system will ask you to wait, and it will point you to a new page with a copy of this repository under your account.
+This is now your repository to use as you will, without any fear of damaging the main repository.
+2. On this page, there is a "Clone or download" button [fork](images/fork-clone.jpg).
+Click on this button and copy the link that shows up.

-2. Go to your Jupyter home page.
+3. Go to your Jupyter home page.
 Click "New" on the top right, and select "Terminal" [Terminal](images/new-terminal.png).
 This will create a linux command-line terminal window in the browser.
-3. From the home page of this repository, press the "Clone or Download" button [fork](images/fork-clone.jpg).
-This will lead to the display of the Git URL for the repository (it will probably look something like https://github.com/dbmi-pitt/SocialMediaDataScience.git).
-Copy this URL.
-4. type "git clone --bare " followed by the URL of the repository.
-For example, "git clone --bare https://github.com/dbmi-pitt/SocialMediaDataScience.git".
-This will create a new directory named "SocialMediaDataScience.git"
-5. Go into the new directory - "cd SocialMediaDataScience.git"
-6. Grabbing the address of the new repository that you created in step one, run "git push --mirror " followed by the repository name.
-For example "git push --mirror https://github.com/harryhoch/SocialMediaDataScience.git" (with "harryhcoh" replaced by your user name").
-You will have to provide a user name and password.
-At this point, the code will be added to your repository on GitHub.
-Go back to refresh the GitHub page.
-You will see the files.
-7. In the terminal window, go up to the top-level directory by running "cd .."
-8. Remove the directory that was created for when you ran "git clone".
-You can do this by running "rm -rf .." followed by the directory name.
-For example, "rm -rf SocialMediaDataScience.git"
-9. Get the URL of the new repository in GitHub ("https://github.com/harryhoch/SocialMediaDataScience.git", as modified for your GitHub user name).
+Alternatively, if you are using JupyterHub, press the "Terminal" button in the Launcher screen.

-### 3.2 If you are using GitLab
+### 4.2 If you are using GitLab
 1. Go to your GitLab homepage.
 2. Click "+" in the top menu bar.
 3. Select "New Project"